meilisearch/documentation/guides/advanced_guides/typotolerance.md

 The typo rules are used before sorting the documents.
 They are used to aggregate them, to choose which documents contain words similar to the queried words.

 We use a prefix [Levenshtein algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) to check if the words match.
 The only difference with a Levenshtein algorithm is that it accepts every word that **starts with the query words** too.
-Therefore words are accepted if they start with or have equal length.
+Therefore, words are accepted if they start with or have equal length.

 The Levenshtein distance between two words _M_ and _P_ is called "the minimum cost of transforming _M_ into _P_" by performing the following elementary operations: